-End-of-Term Exams are given at the end of each term to determine mastery of concepts taught over a full term.
+End-of-Term (EOT) exams are given at the end of Term 1 to determine mastery of concepts taught over the full term.
 The End-of-Year Exam measures student achievement over the course of the academic year.
-The results of the End-of-Term Exams account for up to 50% of a student's term grade.
-The results of the End-of-Year Exams account for up to 50% of a student's final grade.
+The results of the End-of-Term and End-of-Year Final Exams each account for up to 50% of a student's grade.

-\\ All EOT and EOY exams must be completed within one week of the last day of exams. \\ students' academic progress as established by state and national standards.
-During MCAS testing periods attendance is mandatory.
+All EOT and EOY exams must be completed within one week of the last day of exams.